 - Pre-nursing students may repeat no more than two required lower division courses.

-- Courses with a grade of “C" or higher may not be repeated to raise either the cumulative or required lower division pre-nursing GPA.
-Minimum Application Requirements (detailed below)
+- Courses with a grade of “C” or higher may not be repeated to raise either the cumulative or pre-nursing GPA.

-Baylor University students wishing to apply to LHSON must be in good standing; classified as a PNUR2; and must meet the following admission criteria:
+Baylor University students wishing to apply to LHSON must be in good standing; classified as a PNU2; and must meet the following admission criteria based on your catalog year:

 - 3.0 minimum GPA of completed prerequisite courses